Nominate someone to act on your behalf

 A representative 'permitted to act' can:

 - ask questions about your entitlements

 - tell us about changes to your circumstances, such as a change of address or financial information

 - act in your best interests, taking your wishes into account

-If you want or need your representative to respond to notices about your pension, they must do so.
-If they do not, you have not met obligations.
+If you need your representative to respond to notices about your pension, they must do so.
+If they do not, you have not met your obligations.
 This may result in an overpayment.

 A representative 'permitted to act – health' can only act in regards to matters on medical treatment.

 - ask questions about your medical conditions for which we have accepted liability

 - provide updates to us on your medical condition/s

 - submit claims on your behalf